thunknyc/i7t/README.md

 ## Goals of I7t

-* Implement a reader that can be used as the basis of language development
+One goal of I7t is to implement a reader that can be used as the basis of data parsing or language development.
+The reader is available as library `(thunknyc i7t reader)`.

-* Design and implement a series of special forms that allow Scheme to be written with the benefits of the enhanced reader.
+Another goal is to design and implement a language atop that reader.
+Subgoals of this effort:

+* Embrace the increased expressive power of EDN to implement language forms that increase the concision, expressiveness, and readability of written code
-* Strongly embrace R7RS and bake Scheme Red (and Tangerine and Orange and...) types into the language.
+* Strongly embrace R7RS and bake in type from the Red (and Tangerine and Orange and...) standardization processes
-* Presume immutability.
+* Presume immutability
 * Maintain compatibility with Scheme code i.e. Scheme->I7t and I7t->Scheme
-  procedure applications should Just Work.
+  procedure applications should Just Work

 ## Currently supported special forms